 Affords examination of a selected topic or problem in the STEM fields (Science, Technology, Engineering, and Mathematics).
 Topics and content will vary as STEM issues are updated.
 This course will be required for the M.Ed. programs in Mathematics Education, Technology Education, and Science Education.

 Prerequisite: Current elementary teaching certificate.

-EDST S698 Master's Portfolio
+EDST S698 Master's Research Project or Portfolio